air-examples/blog/README.md

 ## Installation

-Check out the latest version of this example and enter it
+Check out the latest version of Blog and enter it

 ```bash
 $ git clone https://github.com/air-examples/blog.git